ZechWatkins/IT1600FinalProject_ziwmtb/CreatingAnSVG.md

-# Creating An SVG image file?
+# Creating An SVG Image File

 There are multiple softwares that you can use to create SVG images.
 Create the image you want and then export the image as an SVG.